yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/_index.md

 As your data grows, tablets are split and moved across the different nodes in the cluster to maintain an equal distribution of data across the nodes.
 This process is known as _Rebalancing_.
 Data is moved automatically, without any interruption in service.

 {{<tip>}}
-For an illustration of how tablets are split, see [Tablet splitting](../linear-scalability/sharding-rebalancing#tablet-splitting)
+For an illustration of how tablets are rebalanced, see [Rebalancing](./data-distribution/#rebalancing)
 {{</tip>}}

 ### Adding nodes

-When more [nodes are added](./node-addition), some tablets are automatically [rebalanced](./sharding-rebalancing#rebalancing) to the new nodes, and the entire cluster can therefore handle more transactions and queries in parallel, thus increasing its capacity to handle larger workloads.
+When more [nodes are added](./node-addition), some tablets are automatically [rebalanced](./data-distribution/#rebalancing) to the new nodes, and the entire cluster can therefore handle more transactions and queries in parallel, thus increasing its capacity to handle larger workloads.

 {{<tip>}}
 For an illustration of what happens when nodes are added to a cluster, see [Adding nodes](node-addition/).